Kohnert posets and polynomials of northeast diagrams: Tools for diagrams

+\begin{proof} Certainly there is at most one tableau endowed with the super-standard labeling that is column-equivalent to $T$ - its existence comes from the fact that $\mathcal{L}$ is strict, and thus injective when restricted to an individual column.
+Any super-standard labeling satisfies Properties \ref{enum:astrict}, \ref{enum:bbound}, and \ref{enum:dbelow} of Definition \ref{def:NElabeling}, and since $\mathcal{L}_0$ is column-equivalent to $\mathcal{L}$, it must also satisfy Property \ref{enum:cnortheast}.
+Thus, $T_0$ is a northeast tableau.
+Then $D_0$ is northeast by Lemma \ref{lemma:NEDiagramEquivSSLabelingNE}. \end{proof}

-Next, we introduce the concept of displacement, which quantifies how far a labeling is from being super-standard.
-While defined in generality for Kohnert tableaux, the total displacement also provides us with a rank function to complement our result on classifying ranked northeast posets.
+Next, we introduce the concept of \textbf{total displacement}, which quantifies how far a labeling is from being super-standard.
+While defined in generality for Kohnert tableaux, the total displacement is well-suited for northeast tableaux because it provides a rank function to complement our result on classifying ranked northeast posets.

 \begin{definition} Let $T=(D, \mathcal{L})$ be a tableau.
 The \textbf{displacement} is a function $\delta_\mathcal{L}: D \to \mathbb{Z}_{\geq 0}$ such that for $x = (r,c) \in D$,

 The \textbf{total displacement} of $T$ is